 The app has decent features–users can check if they won or lost on various games including scratch-offs, draw games and Keno.

-Lane-based sports betting kicked off on August 27, 2019 at Chinook Winds Casino in Lincoln City.
+Lane-based sports betting kicked off on Aug.
+27, 2019, at Chinook Winds Casino Resort in Lincoln City.
 Owned and operated by the Siletz Tribe, the facility offers retail wagering only on professional and collegiate sports.

 Oregon is the 12th state with legal, regulated sports betting.